DefiMan1729/LocalLLM/README.md

 # DeepSeek on Raspberry Pi 5

-This guide will walk you through the steps for installing **DeepSeek** on a Raspberry Pi 5 and running locall AI application using Python. (without GPU or AI HAT)
+This guide will walk you through the steps for installing **DeepSeek** on a Raspberry Pi 5 and running local (stand alone, not connected to Internet) AI application using Python. (without GPU or AI HAT)

 ## Prerequisites